Croatia: Sports

 Croatia has a long tradition of sports dating back to Roman times, followed by popular medieval knights' tournaments.
 Modern organized sports began in the late 19th century with the founding of sports associations like Hrvatski Sokol in 1874.
 By the early 20th century, many sports organizations emerged, including the Croatian Sports Association established in 1909.
 Croatian sports' development has been closely related to the Olympic movement, with Franjo Bučar playing a key role in promoting sports for Croatian independence.
 Sport is part of the school curriculum, and many children engage in extracurricular activities.
 To support sports development, Croatia enacted the National Sport Programme in 2019.
 Funding for sports comes from the state budget, sponsorship, and membership fees.
 The Croatian Olympic Committee, established in 1991, oversees over 80 national sports associations.

-The most popular sports in Croatia are football, basketball, handball, and water polo.
+The most popular sports in Croatia are football, handball, basketball and water polo.
+In 2024, there were over 4,500 chess association members.
 With about 12,500 sports associations, football is the most popular sport, hosting nearly 1,500 clubs and 110,000 players, achieving significant milestones, including bronze at the 1998 World Cup, silver at the 2018 World Cup and another bronze at 2022 World Cup.
 Croatians have participated in the Olympics since 1992 and have won 59 Olympic medals, including 20 gold.
 The national tennis team has won two Davis Cup titles and won a gold medal at the 2020 Summer Olympics in men's doubles.
 The national handball and water polo teams are also been successful, each achieving multiple championships and medals.
 Rowing has seen success as well, winning multiple Olympic and World Championship medals.
 In gymnastics, athletes have also made their mark, winning medals in European and World Championships.

-Croatia hosted several major sports competitions, including the 2009 World Men's Handball Championship, the 2007 World Table Tennis Championships, the 2000 World Rowing Championships, the 1987 Summer Universiade, the 1979 Mediterranean Games, and several European Championships, including the 2000, 2018 and 2025 World Men's Handball Championship, 2024 Men's European Water Polo Championship.
+Croatia hosted several major sports competitions, including the 2009 World Men's Handball Championship, the 2007 World Table Tennis Championships, the 2010 European Individual Chess Championship, the 2000 World Rowing Championships, the 1987 Summer Universiade, the 1979 Mediterranean Games, and several European Championships, including the 2000, 2018 and 2025 World Men's Handball Championship, 2024 Men's European Water Polo Championship.